emersonlebleu/emersonlebleu/README.md

 <h2>Welcome!</h2>

-<p>My name is <b>Emerson Lebleu</b>.
+<p>Hi, I'm Emerson.
 I'm a behavioral researcher turned artificial behavior researcher.
 I'm interested in machine learning and AI broadly but with a specific academic interest in reinforcement learning techniques because of my academic history.</p>